markusdemedeiros/lucid/README.md

 ### How to test and run the code: Haskell

+- This project requires `ffmpeg`: either from your package manager of choice or downloaded off of their [website](https://ffmpeg.org/download.html).

+- This project requires `libsndfile`: either from your package manager of choice or built from [source](https://github.com/libsndfile/libsndfile).

 - Usage: `stack build -- exec "lucid-exe [args]"`.
 The `-h` flag will provide up to date usage information.

+- The basic functionality of the program can be invoked via `stack build --exec "lucid-exe -i [PATH]` where `PATH` is the path to a `.wav` file.
+This will create two files in the same directory as the `.wav` file: one without audio and one